We don't want to let down our guard. Yet that is the only way to discover that being guarded is our big problem.

 But when it comes to our immature feelings, we have different expectations.
 We don't want to go through the process of expressing them so they can evolve and mature.
 And we don't want to feel the vulnerability needed to do this.

 In short, we don't want to let down our guard.
-Yet that is the only way to discover that being guarded is our big problem.
+Yet that is the only way to discover that keeping our guard up is our big problem.

 Finding our guiding light